 Instead of writing about how to help your domestic horse grow good hooves, perhaps it would be better to talk about why hooves do not grow as well as we would like them to grow.
 Far too many times with the best of intention we work against the best interest of our horses.
 We buy a “Hoof Product” thinking this will take care of everything.

-Too many times as horse owners, we want some magic recipe or method to grow hooves thinking perhaps that the horse has a Special Hoof Stomach, we make sure the right ingredients get into this stomach and we get great hooves.
-We then go about our same day to day activities and when we need good hooves again we look up the secret recipe and put it back into the special stomach and once again…..BAM……great hooves.
+Many times as horse owners, we want some magic recipe or method to grow hooves thinking perhaps that the horse has a Special Hoof Stomach, we make sure the right ingredients get into this stomach and we get great hooves.
+We then go about our same day to day activities and when we need good hooves again we look up the secret recipe and put it back into that stomach and once again…..BAM……great hooves.

 All kidding aside, the product of hooves is an end product of the whole horse doing well.
 If we feed too much of something the horse may become laminitic and possibly founder.
 If we do not feed properly the horse will have shelly, thin walls prone to cracking, splitting or chipping, thinned soled, no bars, thin and mushy digital cushions, etc…